Kategórie

 Online | free registration

-This webinar is organized by the Slovak National Supercomputing Centre (NCC Slovakia) in collaboration with NCC Norway and NCC Portugal and aims to foster dialogue between researchers, policymakers, and organisations working with advanced computing technologies.
-The webinar will be held in English.
+This webinar is organized by the Slovak National Supercomputing Centre as part of the activities of the EuroCC project. (the National Competence Centre for HPC – NCC Slovakia) in cooperation with NCC Norway and NCC Portugal , and its aim is to foster dialogue among researchers, policymakers, and organizations working with advanced computing technologies.
+The webinar will be held online in English.

 Abstract: